 This Jack Daniel’s Whiskey Fudge is your favorite liquor and chocolate COMBINED!
 Make this easy homemade fudge recipe with condensed milk in five minutes!
 It’s so fast and delicious.
 You won’t be able to eat just one piece.

-If you can’t get enough of boozy fudge make sure you try this Bailey’s Fudge and this Chocolate Amaretto Fudge!
 For even more great easy fudge recipes make sure you look at these 25 easy fudge recipes.

 One of my most popular recipes this time of year is my Bailey’s Fudge.
 Actually, all of my fudge recipes are really popular this time of year, but especially the Bailey’s Fudge.
 Guys.
 People like their liquor and their chocolate together.
 Maybe a reason why this Red Wine Chocolate Cake is so popular.